-Day 6 Nizwa – Al Hamra – Misfah Al Abreyeen -Wadi Ghul- Jabal Shams (The Grand Canyon of Oman)
+Day 6 Nizwa – Al Hamra – Misfah Al Abreyeen -Wadi Ghul- Grand Canyon (Jabal Shams)

 Wadi Al Nakhar is one of the deepest valleys in Oman because of its geographical characteristics, the great gap in Jabal Shams is considered to be the most important source of water since its large opening leads to valleys and reefs that form the valley of Al Nakhar.

-Day 7 Jabal Shams- Balad Sayt- wadi Bani Awf- back to Muscat-Muscat.
+Day 7 Jabal Shams- Balad Sayt- Wadi Bani Awf- Muscat.

-In the morning we drive down the mountain on the other side (east) into the Wadi Bani Awf.
-This mountain road drive is an exciting off-road experience and offers fantastic views into dramatic canyons and Wades, as it winds down several K.M before connecting with Wade Bani Awf.
-We will pass several villages the most beautiful village there is Balad Sayt, its surround by mountains from all direction Once we reach the Valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake canyon) the road leads us through the Wadi while passing numerous small villages, from there we drive back on to Muscat.
+In the morning we drive down the mountain on the other side (east) into the Wadi Bani Awf, this mountain road drive is an exciting off-road experience and offers fantastic views into dramatic canyons and Wades, as it winds down several K.M before connecting with Wade Bani Awf, we’ll pass several villages the most beautiful village there is Balad Sayt, its surround by mountains from all direction once we reach the valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake Canyon) the road leads us through the Wadi while passing numerous small villages, from there we drive back on to Muscat.

 WE PICK UP TRAVELERS FROM ANY PLACE IN MUSCAT